zackosowski/CSVault/Articles/Computer File Systems.md

 #article

-In the world of computers, file systems play a crucial role in organizing and managing [[data]] efficiently.
+In the world of [[Computers and Computing|computers]], file systems play a crucial role in organizing and managing [[data]] efficiently.
 Imagine your computer as a giant filing cabinet where all your documents, photos, videos, and programs are stored.
 A file system is like the organizational structure of this cabinet, determining how files are stored, accessed, and managed.

 ---
 #### What is a File System?